vilyaua/test_task/README.md

 └── .github/workflows/
     └── prepare-for-demo.yml         # validation + optional demo pipeline
 ```

+## 🔀 Branching & Release Flow

+- `development` is the day-to-day integration branch; small fixes can be pushed directly, larger efforts land via `feature/*` pull requests.
+- `main` remains the production source of truth.
+Protect it so only reviewed PRs from `development` can merge, and require your approval before release.
+- Feature branches are created from `development`, reviewed with focused PRs, and squashed back into `development`.
+- Promote to production by raising a PR from `development` to `main`, then running Terraform apply from `main` after approval.

 ## 🚀 Quick Start (manual execution)
 > Shortcut: `./infra/scripts/bootstrap.sh --profile terraform-role --env test` will reapply policies (unless `--skip-iam`) and run Terraform plan/apply with the correct backend/var files.